CarouselSMS/API_deprecated/sections/api/keywords.md

 Keywords
 ========

-This set of calls let the application to associate/dissociate more keywords with itself.
+This set of calls allows an application to associate/dissociate keywords with itself.
 All necessary checks are performed automatically to avoid conflicts.

 Other types of API calls
 ------------------------